GDGNairobi/devfest-2025-website/README.md

 ## 🔒 Security

 Found a security issue?
-Please report it responsibly:
+Please report it responsibly via GitHub Security Advisories.

-- **Email**: security@gdgnairobi.com
 - **Policy**: See [SECURITY.md](./SECURITY.md)

 Do not open public issues for security vulnerabilities.